Raymond-Qiancx/raymond-qiancx.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am a 3rd-year undergraduate in Mathematics and Computer Science at Jiangsu University, currently working as a Research Intern specializing in Multimodal Perception and Cross-modal Interactions, supervised by [Prof. Shuhui Wang](https://scholar.google.com/citations?user=h-JxBSYAAAAJ&hl=zh-CN) and [Prof. Qingming Huang (IEEE Fellow)](https://scholar.google.com.hk/citations?user=J1vMnRgAAAAJ&hl=en) at the Key Laboratory of Intelligent Information Processing, Institute of Computing Technology, Chinese Academy of Sciences.
-Previously, I collaborated with Prof. Zhe Liu and Prof. Jun Chen, with co-advisor [Prof. Victor S. Sheng](https://scholar.google.com/citations?user=0epc43IAAAAJ&hl=en) and [Prof. Lu Liu](https://le.ac.uk/people/lu-liu), on developing Robust Machine Learning System for Medical Vision.
-Additionally, I serve as a reviewer for IEEE Transactions on Circuits and Systems for Video Technology (TCSVT) and IEEE Transactions on Multimedia (TMM).
+I am a 3rd-year undergraduate in Mathematics and Computer Science at Jiangsu University and Arcadia University, advised by Prof. Zhe Liu and co-advised by [Prof. Jun Chen](https://scholar.google.com/citations?user=cDVzxXsAAAAJ&hl=zh-CN), [Prof. Victor S. Sheng](https://scholar.google.com/citations?user=0epc43IAAAAJ&hl=en) and [Prof. Shuhui Wang](https://scholar.google.com/citations?user=h-JxBSYAAAAJ&hl=zh-CN).
+My research focuses on Multimodal Perception, Cross-modal Interactions, and Robust Machine Learning Systems for Medical Vision.
+Additionally, I also serve as a reviewer for IEEE Transactions on Circuits and Systems for Video Technology (TCSVT).

 # Research Interests
 My long-term vision is to develop efficient, robust and generalizable machine learning system capable of perceiving, understanding and interacting with the world through multimodal information from both 2D and 3D perspectives.
 Specifically, my previous research focuses on these topics: